Last updated on 3 April 2022

 is the number of pages read.
 InnoDB tries to read each of them from the buffer pool first.
 If a page is not in the buffer pool, it is read from disk, and

-The purpose of a buffer pool is to reduce disk reads, so the ratio between these variables is a good indicator of its efficiency.
+The purpose of a buffer pool is to reduce disk reads, so the ratio between these counters is a good indicator of its efficiency.

 We can check these metrics: